-- Fresh outdoor air is introduced as much as possible when using air conditioning, the setting that brings in outside air is used. - If opening windows poses a safety or health risk (e.g., by allowing pollen in or exacerbating asthma symptoms) to persons using the facility, we have considered alternatives such as, upgrading the building's air filters to the highest efficiency possible, and making other modifications to increase the quantity of outside air and ventilation in classrooms, offices, and other spaces. - Replace and check air filters and filtration systems to ensure optimal air quality on a schedule. - Ensure proper ventilation during cleaning and disinfecting. - When cleaning, air out the space before children arrive; plan to do a thorough cleaning when children are not present.
+- Fresh outdoor air is introduced as much as possible. - Each of the classrooms at St. John Vianney School has its own HVAC unit this falls in line perfectly with our cohorting philosophies. - If opening windows poses a safety or health risk (e.g., by allowing pollen in or exacerbating asthma symptoms) to persons using the facility, we have considered alternatives such as installing portable high-efficiency air cleaners, upgrading the building's air filters to the highest efficiency possible, and making other.modifications to increase the quantity of outside air and ventilation in classrooms, offices, and other spaces. - Replace and check air filters and filtration systems to ensure optimal air quality on a schedule. - Ensure proper ventilation during cleaning and disinfecting. - When cleaning, air out the space before children arrive; plan to do a thorough cleaning when children are not present.